Bỏ qua đến nội dung

-You are setting up two computers at home (a Raspberry Pi and your PC) that both need to be accessed via domain names using ports 80 and 443.
-However, you cannot set up these ports on the same public IP to access different servers, because they will continuously conflict over that single public IP.
-So what is an effective solution?
+You are setting up 2 computers at home (a Raspberry Pi and your PC) that both need to be accessed via a domain on ports 80 and 443.
+However, you cannot configure the same public IP with those ports to access different servers, because they will constantly conflict over that single public IP.
+So what is the effective solution?

-Your ISP only provides one IP address at a time.
-In the case where you just need to expose a single server with ports 80 and 443, it is simple: you just set up NAT to open the ports.
-However, problems arise when you start setting up multiple servers on the same machine using the same ports, or different servers with different local IPs but the same ports.
+Your ISP only provides 1 IP address at a time.
+In the case where you need to expose a single server on ports 80 and 443, you simply need to set up NAT to open those ports.
+However, problems arise when you start setting up multiple services on the same server using the same ports, or different servers with different local IPs but the same ports.
 Your home network will not allow this.
-You need a mechanism in between that will route which domain, when accessing the public IP, will be forwarded to which corresponding local server IP to retrieve data.
-This concept is called a reverse proxy, and there are many tools that can implement it.
+You need a mechanism in the middle to distribute incoming traffic: based on which domain is accessing the public IP, it will be routed to the corresponding local server IP to fetch data.
+This concept is called a reverse proxy, and there are many tools to implement it.
 Here I will introduce the simplest tool: Caddy.

 Install Caddy with Docker

-You can install Caddy in many ways by following the instructions here.
+You can install Caddy in many ways following the guide here.

-I chose to install it using Docker so that I can easily remove it when needed without affecting the system.
+I choose to install with Docker so I can easily remove it when needed without affecting the system.

 Create the compose.yml file